knpuniversity/oo/knpu/episode3/adding-abstract.md

 this line doesn't add any functionality to our app, but it does force any class that extends this to have this method.

-For example, if `RebelShip` didn't have this `getJediFactor` method, then when we refresh the browser we'll get a huge error that says: "Hey!
+For example, if `RebelShip` didn't have this `getJediFactor()` method, then when we refresh the browser we'll get a huge error that says: "Hey!
 RebelShip must have a getJediFactor function!".
 This is because it has been defined as an abstract function inside of the parent class.

-Up until now we could have instantiated an abstract ship directly with `new AbstractShip` we didn't actually want to but it was possible.
+Up until now we could have instantiated an abstract ship directly with `new AbstractShip()` we didn't actually want to but it was possible.
 But, once you have an abstract function in here, that is no longer an option, it's only purpose then becomes to be a blueprint for other classes to extend.

+## Marking a Class as Abstract

-Up here at the top of the file you can see that there is an error highlight with a message that says "Class must be declared abstract or implement method `getJediFactor`".
+Up here at the top of the file you can see that there is an error highlight with a message that says "Class must be declared abstract or implement method `getJediFactor()`".
 Once your class has an abstract function you need to add the abstract keyword in front of it, which enforces the rule that you can't say `new AbstractShip`.

-Now when we scroll down, we can see that `getJediFactor` isn't highlighted anymore since we know that inside `AbstractShip` any subclasses will be forced to have that.
+Now when we scroll down, we can see that `getJediFactor()` isn't highlighted anymore since we know that inside `AbstractShip` any subclasses will be forced to have that.
 Back to the browser and refresh!
 Everything still works just fine.

 Related to this, there is one more little thing we need to fix up.
-Start in `ShipLoader`, notice that our `getShips` and `findOneById` functions still have PHPDoc above them that say they return a ship object.
+Start in `ShipLoader`, notice that our `getShips()` and `findOneById()` functions still have PHPDoc above them that say they return a ship object.
 That's not the biggest deal, but it would be more accurate if it said `AbstractShip` - because this actually returns a mixture of `RebelShip` and `Ship` objects.

-Now check this out, inside of `index.php`, remember this `ships` variable we get by calling that `getShips` function?
+Now check this out, inside of `index.php`, remember this `ships` variable we get by calling that `getShips()` function?
 So that returns an array of `AbstractShip` objects.
-When we loop over it, the `isFunctional` and the `getType` functions aren't found.
-The message here says "Method `getType` not found in class `AbstractShip`".
+When we loop over it, the `isFunctional()` and the `getType()` functions aren't found.
+The message here says "Method `getType()` not found in class `AbstractShip`".
-This is just like the `getJediFactor` problem we just fixed.
-We don't have a `getType` function inside of here.
+This is just like the `getJediFactor()` problem we just fixed.
+We don't have a `getType()` function inside of here.
 Both of our subclasses do, which is why our app still works, but technically we're not enforcing that.
 Any new subclasses to `AbstractShip` could easily end up missing these functions which would again stop all the battles.

-What we need is another abstract public function for `getType` and `isFunctional`.
+What we need is another abstract public function for `getType()` and `isFunctional()`.
 This doesn't change anything in our application, it just forces our subclasses to have those methods.
 And now `index.php` is really happy again!

 That's the power of abstract classes, you can have a whole bunch of shared logic in there, but if there are a couple of pieces that you can't fill in in your abstract class because they are specific to your subclasses, no problem!
 Just put them in there as abstract functions and your subclasses will be forced to have those.

 In my example these are abstract public functions but you could also have abstract protected functions as well.
 Which one you use just depends on your use case.
 It's a very powerful feature of object oriented code.